kamosz08/instant-physio-backend/readme.md

 Existing features that this api provides:
 - User can log in/register as specialist or normal user (patient) (authentication and authorization)
 - Specialist accounts need to be approved by admin
-- User can browse through specialists, read their descriptions
+- Anyone can browse through specialists, read their descriptions
 - User can book a meeting with specialist